Gooch Close Gang: Shooting of Davinia Smith

 In January 1998, Davinia Smith, a 16-year-old innocent bystander, was critically wounded in a gang-related shooting that underscored the extreme recklessness of the ongoing feud.
 Smith was out celebrating her birthday in Longsight when she and two friends accepted a taxi ride with some Longsight Crew members they met at a club.
 Unbeknownst to the girls, those young men were Gooch targets.
 As the shared taxi traveled through Longsight in the early hours, a car pulled alongside and a masked gunman sprayed the cab with bullets.
 The taxi's windows shattered under a hail of gunfire.
 Smith was shot in the head, one bullet piercing her brain.
 Acting fast, the cab driver raced straight to Manchester Royal Infirmary, where surgeons performed emergency brain surgery.
 Miraculously, Smith survived after part of her brain was removed—though she suffered life-changing injuries.

 Police confirmed the schoolgirl had no gang involvement and was likely mistaken for (or simply caught with) the intended targets.
-The shooting of Davinia Smith marked a turning point: community outrage spiked, and even hardened gang members were said to be shaken by the near-death of an innocent.
-Authorities noted that after Smith's case, the tit-for-tat gun attacks became even more merciless, as gangs sought retaliation for every perceived hit.
-The incident also prompted police to step up armed patrols and operations to suppress the spate of shootings.

 Murder of Anthony Cook

 On 15 August 1999, Anthony Cook, 24, was executed in his car— the third gang murder in 16 days after Martin "Remy" Bennett and Dorrie "Junior" Mckie were shot dead.
 Cook, a known Doddington "rising star," was sitting in a VW Golf in Chorlton when a gunman approached the passenger side and shot him seven times in the head and chest at point-blank range.
 A friend in the driver's seat was shot three times in the abdomen but survived by fleeing to get help.
 Police described Cook's slaying as a professional hit, possibly over a personal dispute (one theory was a row over a girl).
 Soon after, a Gooch gangster allegedly taunted a Doddington boss by phone: "We killed your boy [Cook]."
-The Doddington leader's chilling reply: "You just saved us a bullet—we were after him ourselves."
-This exchange (later revealed in court) hinted that Cook had internal enemies as well.
-Indeed, Cook's reckless behavior had drawn ire within Doddington ranks.
-His murder was ultimately pinned on Gooch hitmen.
+The Doddington leader's chilling reply: "You just saved us a bullet—we were after him ourselves.".

 Cook's death prompted prominent community figures like Rev. Phil Sumner to beg gangs at Bennett's and Cook's funerals to "stop the cycle" before more young lives were lost.